-Tunnels in wood – You can find tunnels in timber where Woodworm larvae have eaten in.
+- Tunnels in the wood – You can find tunnels in the timber where Woodworm larvae have eaten.

-Exit holes – Holes can be found all year round but from May to October they will their worse.
+- Exit holes – Holes can be found all year round, but they will worsen from May to October.
 These will be 1-2 mm in diameter.

-Weak or damaged floorboards – This happens if you have a very bad infestation.
+- Weak or damaged floorboards – This happens if you have a nasty infestation.

-Live adult beetles – You will tend to see theses when the adults are looking to mate.
+- Live adult beetles – You will tend to see these when the adults are looking to mate.

-Dead beetles – Every now and then an adult beetle can't escape a property so they will die.
+- Dead beetles – Now and then, an adult beetle can't escape a property so that they will die.

-Woodworm larvae – Also known as wood grub, these are a creamy off white colour but you are unlikely to see these as they stay hidden, munching away at the wood until they are fully grown.
+- Woodworm larvae – Also known as wood grub, are a creamy off white colour, but you are unlikely to see them as they stay hidden, munching away at the wood until fully grown.

-Woodworm can cause a serious amount of Structural Damage and could also pose Health Risks.
+Woodworm can cause a severe amount of Structural Damage and could also pose Health Risks.

 Woodworm Control Methods

-Woodworm Heat Treatment, this is where you heat the problem area over a long period of time so the insects, larvae and the eggs are killed inside the wood but the moisture in the wood is not drawn out.
+- Woodworm Heat Treatment is where you heat the problem area over a long, so the insects, larvae, and eggs are killed inside the wood, but the wood's moisture is not drawn out.

-Treat Woodworm with a brush or spray application of a Permethrin based treatment on all wood affected by Woodworm.
-Just to be on the safe side make sure you treat any other wood sources that are near the infestation to protect against any future outbreaks.
+- Treat Woodworm with a brush or spray application of a Permethrin based treatment on all wood affected by Woodworm.
+To be on the safe side, make sure you treat any other wood sources near the infestation to protect against future outbreaks.
 Don't forget to re-paint and re-varnish treated surfaces after they are dry.

-Freezing.
-This can only be done4 on furniture infested with Woodworm.
+- Freezing.
+This can only be done on furniture infested with Woodworm.

 Prevention Of Future Woodworm Damage and Infestation

-If you would like any information or a free no obligation quote for Woodworm control services in Milton Keynes, Bletchley & Newport Pagnell or the surrounding areas we cover please contact us with more information about the problem.
+Suppose you would like any information or a free no-obligation quote for Woodworm control services in Milton Keynes, Bletchley & Newport Pagnell, or the surrounding areas we cover, please contact us for more information about the problem your experiencing.